jrowellfx/lsseq/README.md

                         any frame size less than BYTES is a bad frame.
 Short forms for byte sizes are accepted as in '1K' (i.e., 1024) or '1.5K' for example. [default: 512] --show-bad-padding    report badly padded frame numbers which occurs when a number is padded but shouldn't be, or isn't padded but it should be.
 Reported as 'p:[<list>]' [default] --skip-bad-padding    do not show list of badly padded frames.
   --combine-lists, -c   combine the lists of zero, missing and bad frames into one
                         list.
-Reported as 'e:[<list>]' --no-combine-lists    Don't combine the error lists [default].
+Reported as 'e:[<list>]' --no-combine-lists    don't combine the error lists [default].
   --no-error-lists, -n  Skip printing ALL error lists.
 Note: Setting --show-bad-
                         padding (for example) AFTER this option on the command line has the effect of ONLY showing the bad-padding error list

 sequence-category filters:
   --img-ext, -i         print list of image, cache and movie file extensions and